koenjicode/TK8-HudDisabler/README.md

 ## Tekken 8 Hud Disabler (Polaris Hud Disabler)
 **(Requires UE4SS)**

-Hud Disabler built during Tekken 8 CBT, tested and updated for the Tekken 8 Final Release and Demo.
+Hud Disabler was Originally built for the Tekken 8 CBT, tested and updated for the Tekken 8 Demo and Final Build.

 To use: The default hotkey is F9 to hide your chosen elements.